-To evaluate the effectiveness of the framework, we developed a network management system for GRID-based computational environment consisting of three sub-networks and each of the sub-networks has from four to eight processor elements distributed geographically.2 The purpose of the management system is to monitor some network and computational resources at nodes.
-The system deploys agent pools at one node of each sub-network and offers several task agents and navigator agents.
-For example, a task agent for monitoring network traffic loads is designed for performing its task at each node that it visits as shown in Figure 4.
-Although the system itself is independent of any network management protocols, we constructed a task agent that can access SNMP data from a small stationary agent at its visiting node.
-The stationary agent allows that visiting task agent to access the MIB of its node through interagent communication.
+To explain the utility of the framework, we illustrate an application of the framework.
+The application is a network management system for a Grid-based computational environment consisting of three sub-networks and each of the subnetworks has from four to eight processor elements distributed geographically.2 The purpose of the management system is to monitor certain network and computational resources at nodes.
+The system deploys agent pools at one node of each subnetwork and offers several task agents and navigator agents.
+For example, a task agent that monitors network traffic loads is designed to perform its task at each node that it visits as shown in Figure 5.
+Although the system itself is independent of any network management protocols, we constructed a task agent that can access SNMP data from a small stationary agent situated at its visiting node.
+The stationary agent allows that visiting task agent to access the MIB of its node via interagent communication.
 Since the task agent can contain codes to perform both information retrieval and filtering, it can carry only relevant information.
-Also, the system has three other task agents for monitoring computational resources at processor nodes.
+Also, the system has three other task agents for monitoring computational resources at the processor nodes.
 They are designed to collect information on the use of CPU, memory, and disks by incorporating performance monitoring systems at the nodes.
-The system also provides several navigator agents with different itineraries.
-The agents are statically optimized for the topology of their target sub-networks so that they can efficiently travel among the nodes in the sub-networks.
+The system also provides several navigator agents having different itineraries.
+The agents are statically optimized for the topology of their target subnetworks so that they can efficiently travel among the nodes in the sub-networks.